JHeirons/skycademy-guide/5-test.md

 #### MacOS

 1. The first step is to translate the radio signals into an audio signal.
-To do this, you can use a asoftware library called `sox`
+To do this, you can use a software library called `sox`

 ```bash
 brew install sox
 ```

 1. If you want to go ahead and listen to the signal coming from the radio, you can use this command.
-Just don't forget to adjust the freqeuncy to the one you are using by altering the `-f 434.100M` part of the command.
+Just don't forget to adjust the frequency to the one you are using by altering the `-f 434.100M` part of the command.

 ```bash
 rtl_fm -M usb -f 434.100M -s 48k | tee >(play -q -t raw -r 48k -e s -b 16 -c 1 -V1 -)